haotianteng/Chiron/README.md

 batch_size: The batch size.
 step_rate:Learning rate of the optimizer.
 max_step: Maximum step of the optimizer.
-k_mer: ctcbns support learning based on k-mer instead of the single nucleotide, this should be an odd number, even number will cause error.
+k_mer: chiron support learning based on k-mer instead of the single nucleotide, this should be an odd number, even number will cause error.
 model_name: the name of the model, the record will be stored in the directory log_dir/model_name/
 retrain: If this is a new model, or you want to load the model you trained before, also the model will be load from the directory log_dir/model_name/

 4. Train
 $source activate tensorflow
-$python ctcbns/ctcbns_rcnn_train.py
+$python chiron/chiron_rcnn_train.py